Playa Sardinera in Dorado

 I know that everyone has an idea in mind of their own personal "perfect beach".
 This beach does not fit my image of a perfect beach.
 Some people really like this beach.
 I wish that I could say all the glowing things other people say about this beach, but I just don’t like it.

 But my main issue is that I just think it is an unappealing beach because the sand is a dark beige color and it leaves a blackish color on you and your beach blanket.
-The sand is also very fine and it makes the water cloudy.
+The sand is also very fine and it makes the water cloudy with each wave.
 Even though we could see that they swept and cleaned the beach, it still had trash and lots of seaweed on it.

 Looking at the photos, it really looks nice.
 But, personally, I would skip this beach and go to Balneario Cerro Gordo in Vega Alta, which is the town next to Dorado.

 If the lot is open, The fee for parking at the balneario is $4 for cars, and $5 for minivans and SUVs (plus tax).
 There is also some free on-street parking available.

 The balneario/ facilities is open Wednesday to Sunday (and holidays) from 9am to 5pm.
 They are open 7 days/week during summer "high season" (mid-May to mid-August) with facilities from 8:30am-6pm..

 You can call 787-796-2830 for more information.